 Actual yellow iron oxides are around 85% Fe2O3 and about 12% LOI with some impurities (e.g. SiO2, CaO).

 Theoretically, any form of iron could be used to source Fe in the fired ceramic product (of course they lose different amounts of volatiles on firing so they cannot be substituted gram-for-gram).
-However in practice this is not the case.
+However, in practice, this is not the case.
 Yellow iron, in our tests, for example, does not stain a glaze but it does stain a clay body.
 The reason is not apparent.

 Yellow iron is also used in paints, enamels, concrete colorants, plastics, rubber, and paper where permanent yellow is required.
-It has excellent hiding power, absorbs ultraviolet light, is compatible with a broad range of vehicles, disperses well in aqueous and solvent systems, does not contain heavy metals.
+It has excellent hiding power, absorbs ultraviolet light, is compatible with a broad range of vehicles, disperses well in aqueous and solvent systems, and does not contain heavy metals.